A SXSW SX SPEAKER SERIES BEST BOOK OF 2023

-The definitive account of the bizarre hostage drama that gave rise to the term “Stockholm Syndrome.”
+The definitive account of the hostage drama that inspired the term “Stockholm Syndrome.”

 On the morning of August 23, 1973, a man wearing a wig, make-up, and a pair of sunglasses walked into the main branch of Sveriges Kreditbank, a prominent bank in central Stockholm.
 He ripped out a submachine gun, fired it into the ceiling, and shouted, “The party starts!”
 This was the beginning of a six-day hostage crisis—and media circus—that would mesmerize the world, drawing into its grip everyone from Sweden’s most notorious outlaw to the prime minister himself.